 We are mostly unaware of the breaths we take.

-Paying attention to our breathing can improve our ability to focus, feel, and sense, and to be present.
+Paying attention to our breathing can improve our ability to focus, feel, sense, and be present.

 Work in pairs to perform the Breathing Together exercise.

-- Sit facing one another—firstly eyes closed, then eyes open.
+- Sit facing one another, first with eyes closed, then eyes open.